 Step 1 – Choose to become certified in Colorado as a Medical Coder or not

 ‘t Even though it is not law to become certified in medical coding and billing to work in the field of medical coding an billing, it is highly recommended for a few reasons.
 First is higher pay and second is the higher chance of getting your first job.
 That being said, there are still employers across the state of Colorado that do hire non-certified coders and billing specialists.
 If you don’t plan on getting certified make sure you look for employment options for non-certified workers.
+The benefit of certification in Colorado becomes more clear once you see that you can get higher pay, more job opportunities and a better career path!

 Step 2 – Finish Colorado Medical Coding and Billing Specialist Training

 To be a medical insurance coder in Colorado you will have to finish one of three types of education levels.
 They are either an associates degree program, a bachelors degree or a certificate program.
 Each has benefits and downsides that we cover in depth at the link here.
+How long you sty in school depends on the level of education you select.
+Expect six months to a year for a certificate, two years for an associates degree and up to four years for a bachelors degree.

 How to pick a billing and coding program in the State of Colorado